About me

 How I Work

-The Relationship is Key
+Valuing The Relationship

-I also feel that interrelatedness and what happens when similarities and differences are explored between people can act as an expansive influence on us as individuals.
 While recognising that there is a scale for the extent to which different individuals need relationships to function and thrive, it is in early relationships that challenges can often originate for individuals.
 It therefore follows that new forms of relationship can provide the best vehicle for these parts to be repaired.

 The relationship that forms between therapist and client is totally unique and is a key focus of my work.
 Like all healthy relationships, this means that therapy can involve challenging conversations that explore difficult subjects and the pain associated with them, but can also offer laughter, light and hope.